 BT Correspondence Centre

 Opt-out schemes for unsolicited phone books suffer from the same deficiencies as opt-out schemes for junk mail; they're poorly advertised and not as effective as they should be.
 To be fair, things have improved a little in recent years.
 Until 2011 the Data Publishers Association insisted there was no need to advertise the existence of opt-out schemes for phone books because few people were signing up to them; a classic example of a circular argument indeed.
 Information about opting out is now included in phone books, albeit in the mouse print.
 Apart from that small step forward it's business as usual for directory publishers.
 There's no denying that the industry is still determined to keep as quiet as possible about cancelling unwanted phone book until the bitter end.
-Perhaps as a result of this 'head in the sand' attitude that end may be quite near;

-The fear that the Daily Mail will start demanding an opt in system for unsolicited phone books is probably the main reason why publishers want to keep quiet about the whole thing.
-They're well-aware that an opt in regime makes sense; it would ensure that only people who want a phone book get one.
+The fear that the Daily Mail will start demanding an opt-in system for unsolicited phone books is probably the main reason why publishers want to keep quiet about the whole thing.
+They're well-aware that an opt-in regime makes sense; it would ensure that only people who want a phone book get one.
 They're hoping that by publishing some information about opting out in the small print is enough to convince the public that they're responsible companies.